I wanted to re-share this post as I know lots of you made these Christmas tree spiced biscuits when I first posted ours yonks ago.

 Preheat oven to 180 degrees °C/ gas mark 4

 Rub the flour and vegetable spread with your fingertips to resemble breadcrumbs or use a food processor.
-Add the eggs to the mixture and the cinammon.
+Add the eggs and honey to the mixture and the cinnamon.
 Whisk to create a mix.

 Cover with cling film and leave in the fridge for 30 minutes.